pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 10**
   * Today everything is focused on concepts behind the backend and basics of HTTP request so no exercises.
 * **Day 11 & 12**
   * I was busy taking care of family business that's why I don't have time to study and continue with the course.
 Probably I will continue with the course on weekend or monday next week.
+Even though I'm not studying the material, I take time to read some few articles and book about JavaScript and some design patterns.